zehanort/why/README.md

 # why
-A command line utility meant to tell you what went wrong with your last
+A command line utility meant to tell you what went wrong with the last command you executed and failed